szpotona/cloudify-migration/README.md

     -d
         Usage: -d deployment_id
         Optional flag.
-If specified, migrate_agents will perform operation only on hosts that are part of a deployment with id equal to 'deployment_id'.
+If specified, migrate_agents will perform operation only on hosts that are part of a deployment identified by id 'deployment_id'.
         Otherwise, operation will be performed on all hosts.

     operation